Current Arts Stuff

 Authors whose work I love reading (and re-reading): Margaret Atwood, Jane Austen, Anne Brontë, Emily Brontë, Charlotte Brontë, Angela Carter, John Christopher, Charles Dickens, Dave Duncan, EM Forster, Alan Garner, William Golding, Sally Green, Thomas Hardy, Alice Hoffmann, Kazuo Ishiguro, DH Lawrence, Kerry Madden, Somerset Maugham, Anne McCaffrey, Toni Morrison, George Orwell, John Steinbeck, RL Stevenson, Meera Syal, Colm Tóibín, Anne Tyler, Evelyn Waugh, HG Wells, TH White

-Some (not so) recent memorable theatre:
+Some (not so) recent memorable theatre (Will update before too long):

 • Ballet Rambert’s Ghost Dances (at Bradford Alhambra)